FOODS WITH A FRIENDLY SMILE!"

 Prominent companies including Tihati Productions, Disney's Aulani Resort, Hawaiian Air, Hawaiian Electric, Sam Choy's, PM Realty, McDonald's, Honolulu Country Club, Pearl Country Club, Waikele Golf Course, and many others have enjoyed their wide selection of catering dishes.
 Tanioka's also provides gift bags, baskets and snacks for all occasions and are now provided by Sheraton Hotels, Tachibana's, and served in flight to Hawaiian Air patrons.

-Daughter Jasmine who hails from Punahou and the University of Hawaii has taken on the responsibilities of the administrative division.
+Daughter Jasmine,the CFO and Office Administrator, hails from Punahou and the University of Hawaii has taken on the responsibilities of the administrative division.
 Her vision, humbleness, compassion and Christian values assure a great future for Tanioka's.

-Son Justin was born a month prior to opening and has been committed in taking over the entity since his first steps.
-Overseeing more than 120 employees with a goal of providing the best working environment makes him a great leader with a genuine heart.
+Son Justin, General Manager, was born a month prior to opening and has been committed in taking over the entity since his first steps.
+Overseeing their 130 employees with the help of his assistant general managers and division managers, his goal of providing the best working environment makes him a great leader with a genuine heart.

 Tanioka's has been honored with many awards throughout their 39 year history including the prestigious US Small Business Award, Family Business of the Year [University of Hawaii Business Center], Pride in Waipahu, Ilima Award [Star Advertiser] and numerous Best of the Best awards [Honolulu Advertiser], and Hawaii's Best [Star Advertiser].
 In 2016, Tanioka's was voted 1st place for Hawaii's Best Caterer and People's Choice for Hawaii's Best Poke.

 2016 was a banner year for Tanioka's, earning awards including Retail Business of the Year (Oahu) [Hawaii Restaurant Association], Ho'okela Award Retailer of the Year (Oahu) [Retail Merchants of Hawaii], and Yelp's Nationwide Top 100 List.
 Mel Tanioka was recently inducted into the Leilehua High School Alumni Hall of Fame in 2016, and named the "Legend of Waipahu" in 2013 by Communities in Schools and was the recipient of the 2013 Pacific Edge Magazine Lifetime Achievement Award.